erhanersoz/JavaScript30/26 - Stripe Follow Along Nav/README.md

 ```js
 triggers.forEach(trigger => trigger.addEventListener("mouseenter", handleEnter));
 ```
-The `handleEnter` method triggers when mouse enter each nav element.
+The `handleEnter` method will be triggered when mouse enter each nav element.

 <br/>